rohan818/LearningCMS-DjangoApp/README.md

-# E-Learning Platform with CMS
+# E-Learning Platform with CMS using Django

-This Django-based e-learning platform offers a robust Content Management System (CMS) for instructors to create and manage courses with flexibility.
+This is a Django-based learning platform offers a robust Content Management System (CMS) for instructors to create and manage courses with flexibility.
 Utilizing model inheritance and generic relations, the platform supports a wide range of course content types.
 It features a comprehensive student registration system, enrollment management, a RESTful API, and a real-time chat server for students using Django Channels, enhancing the learning experience with asynchronous communication.

+## Features

+- **Flexible Course Content Models**: Leverage model inheritance and generic relations for versatile course creation.
+Utilised crafted webscraping tools to fetch sample course details from free and open learning platforms.
+- **Instructor Dashboard**: A comprehensive system for instructors to manage courses and content efficiently.
+- **Student Dashboard**: Easy registration and interactive dashboard allowing access to courses and course content.
+- **RESTful API**: Extensive API for the e-learning platform.
+- **Real-time Chat**: Django Channels-based chat rooms for interactive learning environments for the students.
+- **Production Environment**: Docker Compose setup with NGINX, uWSGI, and Daphne for robust production deployment.

 ## Getting Started